European shares dip as Carlsberg warns on Russia profits

 "There is a lot of opportunity (within equities) but there

-is a lot of downside risk," she said, noting her preference for
+is a lot of downside risk."
+Price would look to back firms which

-exporters to Asia and China where growth seems to be picking up.
+export to Asia and China where growth appears to be picking up.

 The euro zone's blue-chip Euro STOXX 50 index